Showing posts with label Flood Waters Down. Show all posts

 And still, somehow, we go on pretending.

 This dissonance is a form of climate denial.
-Not the outright rejection of science, but a quieter, more pervasive refusal to let the facts fully alter how we live, lead, or legislate.
+Not the outright rejection of science but a quieter more pervasive refusal to let the facts fully alter how we live, lead or legislate.

 Adaptation limits

-This week, the UK’s Climate Change Committee released its latest review, warning that Britain remains dangerously unprepared for what lies ahead.
-“We are not resilient to the changes that are already happening,” the report states.
+This week (23 June 2025), the UK’s Climate Change Committee released its latest review, warning that Britain remains dangerously unprepared for what lies ahead.
+"We are not resilient to the changes that are already happening," the report states.
 And worse, the pace of adaptation is slowing just when it needs to accelerate.

-While the report argues that the UK can still reach net zero by 2050, it warns that this alone will not protect the country from flooding, heatwaves and food system instability.
+While the report argues that the UK could still reach net zero by 2050, it warns that this alone will not protect the country from flooding, heatwaves and food system instability.
 "Adaptation is as important as mitigation," the committee notes, "and right now we’re failing on both fronts."

-This echoes what climate scientist Tim Lenton told The Guardian in a powerful new interview: “This is a fight for life.”
+This echoes what climate scientist Tim Lenton told The Guardian in a powerful interview entitled 'This is a fight for life'.

 Lenton, an expert on climate tipping points, warns that cascading climate failures are not decades away – they are unfolding now.